Skip to content

 Expected Scanner Hot Spots

-• llama.rn native artifacts
+• llama.rn prebuilt native artifacts and @react-native-ai/llama duplication

-• ExecuTorch native artifacts
+• ExecuTorch native artifacts (imported unconditionally in app/_layout.tsx)

 • MapLibre native dependencies

-• Skia native artifacts
+• Skia prebuilt native libraries

-• valhalla-mobile routing library
+• valhalla-mobile routing library (prebuilt AAR from Maven Central)

 • ArkZim and CoreKiwix/libkiwix artifacts

 These may be acceptable if they are FOSS and traceable, but F-Droid packaging will need precise scanignore, scandelete, or source-build adjustments after scanner output is available.
+Do not add a broad scanignore: node_modules.

 Likely Submission Flow

-1. Cut a tagged Android release candidate.
+1. Cut a tagged Android release candidate and replace TODO_TAG_FOR_FIRST_FDROID_RC in the metadata.

 Possible F-Droid Flavor Work